Frequently Asked Questions Equipment and Gear Legacy Video Library Stories and Photos Vermont Ski History Vault: Movie, Photos, Maps

 Do not graph it: give me data as CSV (comma separated values)Off On

-NEW!
-Generate bar graphs of seasonal totals Off On
+Generate bar graphs of seasonal totals (area under the curve) Off On

 The Official Snow Stake is located high atop Mount Mansfield, Vermont's highest mountain (elevation 4393', or 1339m).
 Actually, the stake